TeaInSpace/ame/ame/docs/operator_manual/deploy-ame.md

 # Deploying AME

+The story for deploying AME is still under construction, we are focusing on getting the user side of AME documented first, stay tuned!

 This page contains everything you need to know to deploy and administrate AME.

 If you are looking to try out AME quickly see the [quick start](todo).